dku-plant-futures/dku-plant-futures.github.io/content/post/2025-trip-to-yuefeng-island-farm/index.md

 {{<
     figure src="./yuefeng-island-05.jpg"
-    caption="Ancient wheat varieties that have witnessed more human history than your history textbook"
+    caption="Heirloom wheat varieties grown at the farm"
 >}}

 One of the farm's crucial roles involves preserving heirloom crop varieties---